 What is Parent Education?

 Parent education is the training, informing, or preparing parents for the challenges of raising children.
-Although parent’s education is available to any parent at any point in their parenting journey, they don’t typically seek help until they are embroiled in a custody battle.
+Although parent’s education is available to any parent at any point in their parenting journey, they don’t typically seek help until they are embroiled in a child custody battle.

 Parent education can help parents learn to communicate more effectively; use positivity more often; discipline without harshness and so on.
 Parenting education can address everything from emotional/behavioral techniques to financial skills, they vary.